MicrosoftDocs/sdk-api/sdk-api-src/content/projectedfslib/nf-projectedfslib-prjallocatealignedbuffer.md

 ## -remarks

-Use <a href="/windows/desktop/api/projectedfslib/nf-projectedfslib-prjfreealignedbuffer">PrjFreeAlignedBuffer</a> to deallocate memory obtained by `PrjAllocateAlignedBuffer`.
+Use [PrjFreeAlignedBuffer](/windows/desktop/api/projectedfslib/nf-projectedfslib-prjfreealignedbuffer) to deallocate memory obtained by **PrjAllocateAlignedBuffer**.